bridgefy/sdk-android-beta/README.md

 Android requires additional permissions declared in the manifest for an app to run a BLE scan since API 23 (6.0 / Marshmallow) and perform a Bluetooth Low Energy connection since API 31 (Android 12).
 These permissions currently assume scanning is only used when the App is in the foreground, and that the App wants to derive the user's location from Bluetooth Low Energy signal (on API >= 23).
 Below are a number of additions you can make to your `AndroidManifext.xml` for your specific use case.

 #### Location permission for Bluetooth Low Energy Scanning
-Bridgefy uses the `uses-permission-sdk-23` tag to require location only on APIs >= 23, require to scan for BLE peripherals and do not access location otherwise you can request only the required permissions by adding the following to your `AndroidManifest.xml`:
+Bridgefy uses the `uses-permission-sdk-23` tag to require location only on APIs >= 23, you can request the required permissions by adding the following to your `AndroidManifest.xml`:
 ```xml
 <uses-permission-sdk-23 android:name="android.permission.ACCESS_COARSE_LOCATION"
     android:maxSdkVersion="30"